 - N-1a Noise attenuation measures.
-Noise attenuation measures, and stationary noise source controls shall include the use of barriers, setbacks, site design, baffles, enclosures, silencers, and improved facade construction techniques. - N-1b Noise attenuation guidelines. ~~Noise attenuation measures and stationary noise source controls shall follow the guidelines provided in the technical document entitled: Noise Control Manual (which is considered an implementation measure).~~ - N-1bc Noise mitigation attenuation.
-Where noise mitigation attenuation measures are required, the emphasis of such measures shall be placed upon site planning and project design.
-The use of noise barriers shall be considered a means of achieving the noise standards only after all other practical design-related noise mitigation attenuation measures have been integrated into the project. - N-1c Noise level reduction.
+Noise attenuation measures, and stationary noise source controls shall include the use of barriers, setbacks, site design, baffles, enclosures, silencers, and improved facade construction techniques. - N-1b Noise attenuation.
+Where noise attenuation measures are required, the emphasis of such measures shall be placed upon site planning and project design.
+The use of noise barriers shall be considered a means of achieving the noise standards only after all other practical design-related noise attenuation measures have been integrated into the project. - N-1c Noise level reduction.
 To reduce existing, objectionable, industrial, and stationary noise levels at the source, the City shall work with local industries to incorporate noise control technology through building and site design and engineering solutions.
 The City shall make available current acoustical attenuation techniques (Noise Control Manual) for new and retrofitted industrial development. - N-1d Noise standards enforcement.
-Enforcement of noise standards shall be accomplished through development and implementation of a noise control ordinance, post-project compliance testing, and through the use of mediation. - N-1e Mediation of noise conflicts.
+Enforcement of noise standards shall be accomplished through development and implementation of a noise control ordinance, post-project compliance testing, and using mediation. - N-1e Mediation of noise conflicts.
 Where noise conflicts may occur, all affected parties shall strive to use innovative and positive solutions to solve those disputes, including the use of trained mediators.
-The City recognizes that many noise issues can be resolved before they get to the complaint stage if there is a procedure for airing the issue with an impartial third party.

-N-1f Resolution of noise disputes.
+The City recognizes that many noise issues can be resolved before they get to the complaint stage if there is a procedure for airing the issue with an impartial third party. - N-1f Resolution of noise disputes.
 The City shall establish positive ways to discuss and resolve noise issues and disputes, including the use of trained mediators.